cfengine/documentation/README.md

 **Oxford comma**

-In punctuation, a serial comma (also called Oxford comma) needs to be placed immediately before the conjunction (often “and” or “or”) in a series of three or more terms.
+In punctuation, a serial comma (also called Oxford comma) needs to be placed immediately before the conjunction (often "and" or "or") in a series of three or more terms.

 *Example:*